romeerez/ts-check-perf/README.md

 `;
 ```

+Note that `preparation` usefulness is very limited, and most likely you won't need it in your benchmarks.
+It can be used to define types that somehow gets available in samples below,
+but it cannot define variables in a same way, it cannot be imported into samples,
+and when you import external module into `preparation` it also most likely won't work as expected.
+But, it works for this use-case.

 Next, we can define our samples, one will extend the type, and the second will extend the interface.

 Types in samples must be exported, otherwise TS compiler will throw an error about name collision.